-Legal entity readiness Bookmark has been added
+Legal entity readiness has been saved

 Legal entity readiness

 Are you balancing Day 1 preparation with long-term tax efficiency?

 Acquisitions of divisions and lines of business have heated up as companies and investors seek competitive advantage in an uncertain economy.